Consumer Information Disclosures

 Rose-Hulman Institute of Technology has developed this webpage for current and prospective students to access the necessary information according to HEOA.
-Rose hopes that his effort between the College and the Department of Education to provide data to prospective students will help them make the best college decision for them and their future.
+We hope this page provides data to prospective students that will help them make the best possible decision about college.

-For additional information about Rose-Hulman, please see the College Navigator website maintained by the U.S. Department of Education in which you can cmpare Rose to over 7,000 higher learning institutions across the United States.
+For additional information about Rose-Hulman, please see the College Navigator website maintained by the U.S. Department of Education in which you can use to compare us to over 7,000 higher learning institutions across the United States.

 HEA CONSUMER INFORMATION